JupiterOne-Archives/docs-old/queries/adv-j1ql-tips-and-tricks.md

 ![j1ql-custom-query-where-example](../assets/j1ql-custom-query-where-example.png)

-This query finds Users that are part of a UserGroup that are assigned an AccessRole, but are assigned to that same AccessRole directly as a User outside of a UserGroup.
+This query will first find every User that is part of a UserGroup that is assigned an AccessRole that is assigned a User.
+Once the results have been been retrieved, the query will take both Users that were assigned an alias (u1 and u2), and compare the name property on each.
+If they match, the filtered result will be returned.

+**TIP** Node comparisons in this example can only be done using `WHERE`.

 2. `WHERE` can also be used to filter the relationship **edge** properties **post-traversal**.